Blizna V-2 missile launch site: History

 Despite meticulous planning by Armia Krajowa, the security on the German supply trains had been increased dramatically and the plan had to be called off at the last minute, as it had become unfeasible.
 Around 20 May 1944, a relatively undamaged V-2 rocket fell on the swampy bank of the Bug River near the village of Sarnaki, south of Siemiatycze, and local Poles managed to hide it before Germans arrived.
 The rocket was then dismantled and smuggled across Poland.
 During the night of 25–26 July 1944, the Polish resistance (Home Army and V1 and V2) secretly transported parts of the rocket out of Poland in Operation Most III (Bridge III or Wildhorn III), for analysis by British Intelligence.
-The missile fragments were picked up by an American C-47 Dakota aeroplane from an AK agent (code name: "Motyl") in an abandoned airfield between the villages of Jadowniki Mokre and Wał-Ruda, near Żabno, at the junction of the Dunajec and Wisła rivers, Poland.
+The missile fragments were picked up by a RAF C-47 Dakota aeroplane from an AK agent (code name: "Motyl") in an abandoned airfield between the villages of Jadowniki Mokre and Wał-Ruda, near Żabno, at the junction of the Dunajec and Wisła rivers, Poland.

 On 13 July 1944, the British Prime Minister Winston Churchill wrote a letter to Joseph Stalin, informing him about the German V-2 missiles being tested in Blizna.
 In his letter, Churchill asked Stalin to instruct his troops, who were about 50 km away from Dębica, to search for and preserve safely any apparatus and installations found at the base after it was captured by the advancing Soviet Army.
 He also asked Stalin to allow British experts to visit Dębica to examine the missile base.
 Stalin granted Churchill's requests; however, at the same time he instructed his army intelligence and USSR State Defense Committee People's Commissar for Aviation Industry, Alexei Shakhurin, to get ready for the examination of the German missiles.
 Shakhurin was ordered to have his weaponry experts in Dębica long before the British arrived.
 In late July 1944, the advance of the Red Army forced the Germans to evacuate the base at Blizna, and launch activities were moved to the Tuchola Forest.
 The Red Army reached Blizna on 6 August 1944, about ten days after the Germans had moved out.
 Many of the first remnants of V-2 missiles were recovered by troops of the 60th Army commanded by General Pavel Alekseyevich Kurochkin.
 British intelligence agents were eventually granted access to the launch site in September 1944.
 Their mission was to collect as many remaining rocket parts and as much intel on the site as they could.
 By then, the Red Army had already cleared out most of what the Germans had left and had shipped it to the Soviet Union, following Stalin's instructions.
 However, the British did manage to fill several crates with some useful V-2 rocket parts, which were then transported to England with the full co-operation of the Soviets.
 When the crates were opened in London, they did not have the expected contents; instead, they contained old rusty truck and tank parts, which had probably been substituted by Soviet agents.